B. What can be used in a requisite?

 (ex.
 STAT 201, 224, 301, 324, or 371)

 - Where there is a list ending with “and X” then all courses of the series are required (ex.
 GEOG 378, 572, 574, 575, 576, and 579)

-Where standing is a requisite it is assumed that that level and above are permitted unless the word “only” is used.
+Where standing is a requisite it is assumed that the level specified and above are permitted unless the word

 - Sophomore standing = 20, 30, 40, graduate and professional students, and special students